 2. I've made a contribution to the station and would like to follow up on the status of my gift.

-Please contact Ben Young and or email@example.com for more information.
+Please contact the Board at firstname.lastname@example.org or Ben Young for more information.

 3. Why does it say "Giving to Columbia" on the pledge page?